Cyfrin/Updraft/courses/full-stack/1-welcome-to-the-course/12-javascript-refresher/+page.md

     // myConstant = "goodbye";
     ```

-    If you attempt to reassign a `const` variable, Node.js will throw an error similar to this:
+    If you attempt to reassign a `const` variable, NodeJS will throw an error similar to this:
     `TypeError: Assignment to constant variable.`

 Choose `const` by default unless you specifically know you'll need to reassign the variable, in which case use `let`.
 This helps prevent accidental changes to values that should remain constant.

 ## Adding Notes with Comments

-Comments are lines in your code that the Javascript interpreter ignores.
+Comments are lines in your code that the JavaScript interpreter ignores.
 They are used to add explanations, leave notes for yourself or others, or temporarily disable lines of code without deleting them.

 *   **Syntax:** Single-line comments start with `//`.
 Everything after `//` on that line is ignored.